 Practice Deep Breathing with Your Child

 It can sound basic, but deep breathing helps us relax our bodies.
 The biological benefits of taking deep, even breaths are proven: Deep breathing boosts the oxygen supply to our brains and stimulates the parasympathetic nervous system, which promotes calmness.
-This gives your mind the assurance that it is safe, and reduces the “fight or flight” urge that occurs when human encounter conflict.
+This gives your mind the assurance that it is safe, and reduces the “fight or flight” urge that occurs when humans encounter conflict.

 Visualizations can help teach children how to breathe deeply.
 Try the following imagery to help children take deep, even breaths: